cbor-wg/cddl/draft-ietf-cbor-cddl.md

-A type can be just a single value (such as 1 or "icecream" or h'0815'), which matches only an instance with that specific value (no conversions defined), or
+A type can be just a single value (such as 1 or "icecream" or h'0815'), which matches only an instance with that specific value (no conversions defined),

 ~~~ abnf
       / typename [genericarg]
 ~~~

-or be defined by a rule giving a meaning to a name (possibly after supplying generic args),
+or be defined by a rule giving a meaning to a name (possibly after supplying generic args as required by the generic parameters),

 ~~~ abnf
       / "(" type ")"
 ~~~

-or be defined a parenthesized type (which may be necessary to override some operator precendence), or
+or be defined in a parenthesized type expression (parentheses may be necessary to override some operator precendence), or

 ~~~ abnf
       / "~" S groupname [genericarg]